-There’s solo travel, then there’s solo FEMALE travel.
+There’s solo travel, then there’s solo female travel.
 And unfortunately, being a woman makes the world a whole lot more unsafe.
-However, we’re happy to say that Cambodia is a GREAT place for a solo female traveller.
-Honestly.
+However, we’re happy to say that Cambodia is a GREAT place for a solo female traveler.

-The sad thing is, women are often at more risk.
-So travelling smart around Cambodia is going to make it a lot less stressful.
-Just to be sure, here are a few ways you can maximise your experiences as a solo female traveller in Cambodia.
+The sad thing is, as a woman you’re often more at risk, no matter where you are.
+Just to be sure, here are a few ways you can maximize your experiences as a solo female traveler in Cambodia.

-- Make friends with other female travellers, especially if it’s your first-time solo travelling.
+- Make friends with other female travelers, especially if it’s your first time solo traveling.
 Not only do you get to meet some nice, like-minded people, but you’ll also get some extra backpacking tips.
-Maybe for more countries than just Cambodia.
-You may even get yourself a travel buddy!

-- And the best way to get chatting to fellow travellers is by staying in a well-reviewed hostel.
+- And the best way to get chatting with fellow travelers is by staying in a well-reviewed hostel.
 With a female-only dorm, if you want.
-For safety and security, you’ll want those reviews to be very good and for the hostel to have a lot of them as well.
-For peace of mind, if nothing else.

 - Don’t touch monks!
 No, seriously.
 They’re not allowed contact with women and they’ll have to go through all sorts of rituals if you touch them.